Facilitator-Cards/facilitator-cards/content/story.md

 * heated political discussions
 * Social Justice Education

-_Click here for a list of all the trainings we currently have on offer.
+[_Click here for a list of all the trainings we currently have on offer_](https://www.facilitator.cards/trainings/)_.
 Not seeing what you’re looking for?
 Reach out to us at hello@facilitator.cards to discuss custom curriculums!_

 All of our trainings are rooted in our approach.
 We will teach you how to use the cards and apply them to your work and circumstances, and you’ll get to learn about facilitation on multiple levels—experiencing facilitation by learning about the content, by doing processes, and by analyzing the experience itself.